SullyChen/Support-BLM/README.md

 # Requirements
 For Windows, the only requirement is Google Chrome v83.
 For Mac/Linux, see below.

-# How to use on Windows
+# Where to find the release
-For Windows users, download and unzip the blm_windows_exe.zip file, then run "blm_script.exe" and that's it!
-HUGE shoutout to [Brent Vollebregt](https://github.com/brentvollebregt/auto-py-to-exe), who made the code to turn any .py file into a Windows executable.
-Incredible work which allowed this project to be easier to use on Windows!
-Please turn off YouTube autoplay, and ensure that your machine is not set to go to sleep after a certain period of time (this will stop the videos from playing).

-# For Mac/Linux
-There are two options for Mac/Linux execution.
-The first option is a Python version, and the second is a Java version.
+If you're not interested in the code and just want to download the app, follow this [link](https://github.com/SullyChen/Support-BLM/releases) and download the latest release!

 # Python
-Unfortunately, I haven't yet been able to make a Mac or Linux executable file.
-To run this, [download Python](https://www.python.org/downloads/), then in a [terminal](https://www.youtube.com/watch?v=QROX039ckO8), type `pip install youtube-search pafy youtube_dl selenium`.
+Requirements: `pip install youtube-search pafy youtube_dl selenium`.
 You will also need Google Chrome v83, as well as the associated [ChromeDriver](https://chromedriver.chromium.org/) for your OS.
 Finally, you can run the `blm_script.py` which is included in this repository.
-Please turn off YouTube autoplay, and ensure that your machine is not set to go to sleep after a certain period of time (this will stop the videos from playing).

 # Java
 To install the Java version on any platform, open a terminal, set the working directory to Support-BLM/Java, and run the following command: `./gradlew :shadowJar`.
 To run the compiled application, use the following command: `java -jar build/libs/Support-BLM-all.jar`.
 Big thanks to David Hacker for porting the Python code to Java and writing all of the Gradle code!